jadecobra/python_tdd_exercises/source/how_to/make_person.rst

         }
     )

-  and get another NameError_
+  and get the same NameError_

   .. code-block:: python

     NameError: name 'sex' is not defined

-  the value in the :ref:`dictionary<dictionaries>` refers to a variable that no longer exists.
+  the value in the :ref:`dictionary<dictionaries>` refers to the variable I removed earlier.
 I change the expectation

   .. code-block:: python